nkolban/duktape-esp32/docs/classes.md

 server.listen(80);
 ```

-##HTTPRequest
+##HTTPClientResponse
+The HTTPClientResponse object is not created directly.
+Instead, it is returned by a call to
+`HTTP.request()` and represents access to the response sent by that request.

+On the event callbacks registered with the `on()` method, properties will be presents on the
+`HTTPClientResponse` object that are populated if present.
+These include:

+* `httpStatus` - The HTTP status code returned from the HTTP request.
+* `headers` - An object with name/value properties corresponding to the returned header items.

+###on
+Register callback handlers for events.
+The event types that can be registered include:

+* `data` - Any data that may have been sent by the responder.
+* `end` - The response has been fully retrieved.

+##HTTPServerRequest
-The HTTPRequest object is not created directly.
+The HTTPServerRequest object is not created directly.
 Instead it is passed as the first parameter
 to an HTTP request handler.
 Its purpose is to provide the data supplied by the HTTP requester.

 ###getHeader